 For more bathroom ideas, from practical advice to inspiring galleries, head over to our hub page.

-Which hot water system does your bathroom have?
+How to tell which hot water system does your bathroom has

 It’s useful to know what sort of hot water system you have, as this can affect the choice of bathroom fittings.

 If your cold water comes from a storage tank in the loft with a cylinder for the hot water (usually in an airing cupboard), you have a low pressure gravity-fed system.
 It’s the most common domestic water system.
 Gravity-fed water from the cistern keeps the system under pressure, so the higher the cistern is above a shower, the more pressure will be created.

 In an unvented hot water system cold water from the rising main supplies a cylinder.
 The cylinder is designed to cope with mains pressure water and the water is heated via an immersion heater or heating coil.
 If the cold taps are fed from the rising main, a cold water tank in the loft isn’t required.
 The flow rate and pressure of the water should be high.

 Alternatively, you may have a system where hot water is created instantaneously by a combination boiler and there is neither a cistern in the loft nor hot water cylinder for storage.
 The pressure of the water is high because the system is mains fed.